tyseer2335/forecast-ai/forecast-ai/DEVELOPER-README.md

 2. Deploy frontend on Netlify:
    - Please follow the [guide](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/) to do this.
+   - You will need to create a Netlify account and link it to your GitHub repository.
+We first recommend you go through the guide to understand the process and setting the GitHub repository first.
    - For the build settings, please refer to the image below.
 ![Netlify build settings](images/netlify-build.png)
    - For the environment variables, use the credentials that has been shared to add them to netlify "environment variables" section.
+Or, please go through this guide till the end to set up the environment variables.

 3. If you want to run frontend locally, navigate to the frontend project directory:
    ```bash